- Download our Moving to Ghana Guide (PDF)

 Tutors in Ghana

 For parents who require extra tuition for their children, there is no shortage of tutors in Ghana.
 There are many private tutoring companies, especially in and around large cities.
-Schools will often be able to suggest good tutors in the area, but tutor companies can be found with a quick look on a search engine, through social media or by word of mouth.
+Schools can often suggest good tutors in the area, but tutor companies can be found with a quick look on a search engine, through social media or by word of mouth.

-Tutoring can be centre- or home-based, and can help students who struggle with particular subjects, build self-confidence or just assist in maintaining focus, and it can be a great benefit close to exam time.
-Tutors can also help expat children to pick up a new language faster, or to maintain their mother tongue.
+Tutoring can be centre- or home-based and can help students who struggle with particular subjects, build self-confidence or just assist in maintaining focus, and it can be a great benefit close to exam time.
+Tutors can also help expat children pick up a new language faster or to maintain their mother tongue.

 Expat Health Insurance